Categories: Projects and equipment

 a 12lb unattached head and a 16lb behemoth ready-to-strike - were begging for a new home.

-The scrap value for the heads alone and their massive size was well worth the
+The value for the heads alone and their massive size was well worth the

 asking price.
-He probably never saw someone so excited about a pair of rusty
+The seller probably never saw someone so excited about a pair of rusty

 sledges.

-This company makes a whole line of non-marring hammers.
+This company makes a whole line of regular and non-marring hammers.
 From solid rawhide to plastic

 to wood to copper, they have it all in just about any size with fixed or